The Beauty of The Prodigal Son

 Thomas is called to a crime scene where a man was killed by a car and his eyes were plucked out.
 At the morgue, a hand-written bible is discovered among the man’s belonging.
 Thomas discovers that the man was the angel Uziel, meaning “Strength of God”, but a lower angel that was Lt. to the Seraph or archangel Gabriel.

-Gabriel (played by the amazing Christopher Walken) arrives and it is soon made obvious to viewers of his hatred for Man: often referring to them as “Talking Monkeys”.
+Gabriel (played by the amazing Christopher Walken) arrives, and it is soon made obvious to viewers of his hatred for Man: often referring to them as “Talking Monkeys”.
 He too is in search of the dark soul.
 After meeting up with Simon, he reveals to him his anger over God placing these talking monkeys over him.
 He wants to become God’s, only love.

 Simon tells him he is not sure who is right or wrong, but that does not matter for in the end we must do what we are told.
 Simon also tells him he will never tell him what he did with the colonel’s soul.
 Gabriel then sets Simon on fire, finally killing him.